In 1930 this wooded area of Lordswood was known as Red Lodge Farm.

 In September 2010, Active Nation entered into a contract with Southampton City Council to manage several leisure facilities, including the Outdoor Sports Centre, on their behalf.

-Why: because physical activity improves health and well being and reduces the risk of incidence of chronic major disease
+Why: Because regular physical activity improves health and wellbeing, and significantly reduces the risk of chronic diseases.

-How: by encouraging 30 minutes of exercise at least 5 times per week.
+How: By encouraging at least 30 minutes of exercise, five times per week.